ChuckChekuri/ChuckChekuri/README.md

 ## Bio

-I am a entrepreneur, machine learning expert and blockchain architect with over 30 years of experience developing and coding in various software languages like Java, C++, Python, R, PHP, SQL.
+I am a healthcare IT entrepreneur, machine learning expert and blockchain architect with over 30 years of experience developing software solutions.
 I am currently the founder and CEO of TogetherMDM, a blockchain-based startup that is revolutionizing the way people interact with data.
-I am an avid developer, always learning and sharing what I know with the community, and I am passionate about using technology to solve real-world problems.
+I am an avid software developer, passionate about learning and sharing what I know with the community.

 ## Skills